graezykev/explain-nuance-git-merge-rebase/README.md

 +Modified by Kev
 ```

-The commit ID and changes are going to be changed after the rebase, we'll see why.
+The commit ID and change are going to be changed after the rebase, we'll see why.

 ### Rebase